-This season, Mr. Nelson makes an anticipated role debut as Alberich in Atlanta Opera’s new production of Das Rheingold.
-Additionally, he sings Mercutio in productions of Roméo et Juliette with Florentine Opera and Opera San Antonio, returns to the role of Leporello in Don Giovanni with North Carolina Opera, and joins the Lubbock Symphony as Sharpless in Madama Butterfly.
-Future seasons include returns to Lyric Opera of Chicago and Santa Fe Opera, singing Golaud in Pelléas et Mélisande.
+Last season, Mr. Nelson made an anticipated role debut as Alberich in Atlanta Opera’s new production of Das Rheingold.
+Additionally, he returned to the role of Leporello in Don Giovanni with North Carolina Opera, joined the Lubbock Symphony as Sharpless (role debut) in Madama Butterfly, and returned to Santa Fe Opera, singing Golaud in Pelléas et Mélisande.

-Other notable US appearances include: Santa Fe Opera as Marcello in La bohème, Enrico Ashton in Lucia di Lammermoor, Figaro in Le nozze di Figaro, Malatesta in Laurent Pelly's Don Pasquale, and Angelotti in Tosca, Arizona Opera as the Count in Le nozze di Figaro, San Francisco Opera in Carmen as Escamillo, Pittsburgh Opera debut as Belcore in L'elisir d'amore, and Quinault in Adriana Lecouvreur with Opera Orchestra of New York.
+Other notable US appearances include: Santa Fe Opera as Marcello in La bohème, Enrico Ashton in Lucia di Lammermoor, Figaro in Le nozze di Figaro, Malatesta in Laurent Pelly's Don Pasquale, and Angelotti in Tosca; Arizona Opera as the Count in Le nozze di Figaro; San Francisco Opera in Carmen as Escamillo; Pittsburgh Opera debut as Belcore in L'elisir d'amore, and Quinault in Adriana Lecouvreur with Opera Orchestra of New York.
 He has appeared in concert with Leah Crocetto at New York City's Morgan Library under the auspices of the George London Foundation, essayed Bloch's Sacred Service with Voices of Ascension in New York City, and joined Steven Blier's “Killer B's” with the New York Festival of Song.

-In the 2013-2014 season, Mr. Nelson joined the ensemble of the Dresden Semperoper, where he performed the roles of Il Conte in Le nozze di Figaro, Marcello in La bohème, Der Sprecher in Die Zauberflöte, Figaro in Il barbiere di Siviglia, and Guglielmo in a new production of Così fan tutte.
-Subsequent performances there include Paolo in Simon Boccanegra, Escamillo in Carmen, and he reprised the roles of Gugliemo in Così fan tutte, Belcore in L’elisir d’amore, Marcello in La bohème, and Figaro in both Il barbiere di Siviglia and premiered a new production of Le Nozze di Figaro.
+Starting in the 2013-2014 season, Mr. Nelson joined the ensemble of the Dresden Semperoper, where he performed the roles of Il Conte in Le nozze di Figaro, Marcello in La bohème, Der Sprecher in Die Zauberflöte, Figaro in Il barbiere di Siviglia, and Guglielmo in a new production of Così fan tutte.
+Subsequent performances there include Paolo in Simon Boccanegra, Escamillo in Carmen, and he reprised the roles of Gugliemo in Così fan tutte, Belcore in L’elisir d’amore, Marcello in La bohème, and Figaro in both Il barbiere di Siviglia and premiered a new production of Le nozze di figaro.
 Other notable international engagements include: Escamillo in Carmen with Den Norske Opera, the title role of Le nozze di Figaro with the Aix-en-Provence Festival on tour in Manama, Bahrain, and Dr. Falke in Die Fledermaus with the Seiji Ozawa Music Academy in Kyoto, Tokyo, and Nagoya.
 He made a debut at the Salzburg Landestheater, and returned to the Canadian Opera Company as Escamillo after making his debut as Masetto in Dmitri Tcherniakov's Don Giovanni.

 Awards Mr. Nelson has garnered are: The George London Award from the 2012 George London Foundation, 1st prize from the 2012 Opera Index Competition, The 2012 Liederkranz Foundation Competition (General Opera Division), and the 2012 Licia Albanese-Puccini Foundation.
 Also, 2nd prize from the 2011 Gerda Lissner Competition, the 2011 Giulio Gari Foundation, and the 2011 Loren Zachary Competition.